 Understanding NOHD (Nominal Ocular Hazard Distance)

 NOHD is the distance beyond which the laser exposure is below the Maximum Permissible Exposure (MPE) for eye safety.
-It's calculated according to GB 7247-2012, ANSI Z136.1, and ISO 11553 standards.
+This planning estimate is compared against GB/T 7247.1-2024, ANSI Z136.1-2022, and ISO 11553-1:2020 reference concepts.
+Final hazard zoning still depends on the full machine and facility controls.

 Safety Zone Marking

-- Danger Zone (0 to NOHD): Extreme eye hazard, protective eyewear mandatory
+- Danger Zone (0 to NOHD): Extreme eye hazard; controlled access, barriers, and eyewear required

 - Caution Zone (NOHD to 1.5× NOHD): Reduced hazard, protective measures recommended